doublecloud/transfer/README.md

 </div>

-For guidance on using Databend, we recommend starting with the official documentation.
+For guidance on using Transfer, we recommend starting with the official documentation.
 If you need further assistance, explore the following community channels:

 - [Slack](https://todo.com) (For live discussion with the Community)
 - [GitHub](https://github.com/doublecloud/tross) (Feature/Bug reports, Contributions)